collinschwantes/La-Pazionado/README.md

-# A-Pazionado
-Mapping peace projects across Latin America
+# Apazionado: Mapping peace projects across Latin America

-This project is currently a collaboration between Andrea Arzaba and Collin Schwantes.
-Andrea is a graduate student at Georgetown University in the Latin American Studies department and Collin recently completed his master's degree at the University of Colorado Boulder.
+This is a shiny app that displays peace projects across Latin America and gives a breif introduction to each project in the database.

+Run the A_pazionados-test.R file to see the most up-to-date version of the project.